OxfordAbstracts/purescript-graphql-client/README.md

 Arguments can be added using the `Args` constructor or the `=>>` operator.
 I recommend using the [query codegen tool](https://gql-query-to-purs.herokuapp.com/query) to test this out and see how it works.

-As GraphQL arguments may mixed types, the library provides tools to help handle this.
+As GraphQL arguments may have mixed types, the library provides tools to help handle this.

-`ArgL` and `ArgR` allow you to have different types different code branches in arguments.
+`ArgL` and `ArgR` allow you to have different types for different code branches in arguments.

 eg.
 ```purs